rdpeng/rprogdatascience/manuscript/profiler.md

 R comes with a profiler to help you optimize your code and improve its performance.
-In generall, it's usually a bad idea to focus on optimizing your code at the very beginning of development.
+In general, it's usually a bad idea to focus on optimizing your code at the very beginning of development.
 Rather, in the beginning it's better to focus on translating your ideas into code and writing code that's coherent and readable.
 The problem is that heavily optimized code tends to be obscure and difficult to read, making it harder to debug and revise.
 Better to get all the bugs out first, then focus on optimizing.

 Of course, when it comes to optimizing code, the question is what should you optimize?
-Well, clearly should optimize the parts of your code that are running slowly, but how do we know what parts those are?
+Well, clearly you should optimize the parts of your code that are running slowly, but how do we know what parts those are?

 This is what the profiler is for.
 Profiling is a systematic way to examine how much time is spent in  different parts of a program.